Merrimack College logo

 Key Highlights

-• Founded with the specific mission to provide a liberal arts education for veterans returning from World War II.
+• Founded specifically to provide liberal arts education for returning World War II veterans.

-• Guided by the inspiring Latin motto: "Per Scientiam Ad Sapientiam" (Through Knowledge to Wisdom).
+• Guided by the Latin motto: "Per Scientiam Ad Sapientiam" (Through Knowledge to Wisdom).

 Timeline